Saskapult/saskapult.github.io/content/ego_search/index.md

           caption_style="font-style: italic;") }}

 (yes I did consider using the "G" in EGO Search for "Godzilla" instead of "Group" and while that would have been cooler it would've made less sense)

+Update:
+The poster session had awesome presenters and tasty snacks!
+I ate way too much cheese.

+{{ figure(src="/ego-search/author_scared.jpg",
+          style="width: 100%;",
+          caption="There are two wolves inside of you.
+One has incredible anxiety and the other is very hungry for free food.
+Both of them have a great poster to show off!", caption_style="font-style: italic;") }}